chris-day/uml2semantics-python/README.md

 CLI/library to convert UML-style TSV specifications (Classes, Attributes, Enumerations, EnumerationNamedValues, Datatypes) into an OWL 2 ontology using rdflib.

-Based upon the orginal works by Henriette Harmse https://github.com/henrietteharmse/uml2semantics
+Based upon the original works by Henriette Harmse https://github.com/henrietteharmse/uml2semantics

 ## New in v0.4.0